wentasah/boardproxy/README.md

     boardproxy /run/my_board

-If a board is available, the corresponding `command` is run and the user can interact with its serial line.
+If a board is available, the corresponding `command` is run and the user can interact with board's serial line via [sterm](https://github.com/wentasah/sterm) program.
 If all boards are occupied, the list of current board users is printed and the user wait.
 Whenever an existing user disconnects, waiting user gets the access.

 ## SSH ForcedCommand